-The livestock threshold of 3.3 TLU/capita for agropastoralists in Karamoja is broadly consistent with other dryland areas of Africa.
-For example, modelling by the World Bank suggested that, "3-4 TLU/capita are needed for pastoralists to stay above the poverty line."26
+The livestock threshold of 3.3 TLU/capita for agro-pastoralists in Karamoja is broadly consistent with other dryland areas of Africa.
+For example, modelling by the World Bank suggested that, "3-4 TLU/capita are needed for pastoralists to stay above the poverty line" (De Hann, 2016).
 The livestock threshold is relatively straightforward to calculate, but the validity of the 3.3 TLU/capita figure depends heavily on the estimates for the various indicators that are used for the threshold model.
 As explained in section 2.1, some of these indicators are standard figures (e.g. the energy values of specific foods), others are absolute values (e.g. market prices of livestock and cereals), and others are drawn from the literature (e.g. livestock production indicators).
-The main source of inaccuracy in the threshold model is the latter set of indicators because basic production information is not available for livestock in Karamoja, and so we used figures from other pastoralist areas of East Africa.
-In 2019, the KRSU will conduct a study on the economics of livestock systems in Karamoja, and this study will produce more accurate figures for indicators such as milk production, and herd reproduction.
-At that point, the threshold model can be revised as needed.
-A specific threshold for pastoralists (as opposed to agro-pastoralists) can then also be estimated.
+The main source of inaccuracy in the threshold model is the latter set of indicators because basic production information is not available for livestock in Karamoja, and we used figures from other pastoralist areas of East Africa.